ballerina-platform/ballerina-distribution/examples/grpc-service-unary/grpc_service_unary.md

 # gRPC service - Unary RPC

-A `grpc:Listener` is created by providing the port, and a `grpc:Service` is attached to it.
+A `grpc:Listener` is created by providing the port and a `grpc:Service` is attached to it.
 In the unary scenario, once a client is connected to the service and sends a request, the service sends a single message to the client.
 Use this to receive a single request from a client and send a single response back.

 ## Generate the service definition